Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

    | Hotkey:   :kbd:`Shift-F1`  or  :kbd:`Ctrl-Alt-O`

 In the *File Browser* window
-navigate to the external source .blend file and select the datablock you want to reuse.
+navigate to the external source ``.blend`` file and select the data-block you want to reuse.

 Options: